meta-llama/prompt-ops/README.md

 - [Metric Selection Guide](docs/metric_selection_guide.md): Select appropriate evaluation metrics for your use case
 - [Inference Providers Guide](docs/inference_providers.md): Configure different model providers and endpoints

+## Acknowledgements
+Special thanks to the open-source community, especially the creators of DSPY, for their inspiring work.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.